The Complex Commercial Litigation Law Review: Singapore

 - intention to create legal relations; and

-Contracts may be made in writing, orally, or by conduct.
+Contracts may be formed in writing, orally or by conduct.

 i Offer and acceptance

-An offer is 'an expression of willingness to contract made with the intention (actual or apparent) that it shall become binding on the person making it as soon as it is accepted by the person to whom it is addressed'.2 The intention of the offeror to be bound, upon the offeree's acceptance, is to be objectively ascertained.
-An offer is to be contrasted with an 'invitation to treat', which is 'an attempt to initiate negotiations, to induce offers'.3 An 'invitation to treat' includes advertisements, priced goods on display and invitations to tender.
+An offer is an expression of willingness to contract made with the intention (actual or apparent) that it shall become binding on the person making it as soon as it is accepted by the person to whom it is addressed.4 Whether there is an intention that an offer shall become binding as soon as it is accepted is to be determined by an objective standard.
+The offer must also be communicated to the offeree.

 iii Intention to create legal relations

 Parties must also have intended that the agreement be legally binding for there to be a valid contract.
 It must be demonstrated that there was an intention on the part of both parties that the transaction entered into was to have legal effect before a valid contract can be said to have been formed.
 13